ohmcodes/WindowsGSM.Enshrouded/README.md

 ### More Notes
 - If you are using VM use `host` when you select CPU
 - IP should be your local server IP eg: `192.168.x.x` or else it will crash
+- If you encounter `game creation failed` just change something in the config

 ### Sample image